CrossRealms/Splunk-Cyences-App-for-Splunk/README.md

-# Splunk-Central-Security-App
+# Cyences App for Splunk
-Splunk Central Security App built by CrossRealms International
+Cyences App for Splunk built by CrossRealms International

 ### Documentation
-Please read App's documentation [here](central_security_app_for_splunk/ReadMe.md).
+Please read App's documentation [here](cyences_app_for_splunk/ReadMe.md).

 ### Feedback
 To provide the feedback open issue in this repo.